jundalisay/sp/content/en/research/diogenes/lives/chapter-76.md

 He was enrolled as a citizen at Miletus when he came thither with Neleus, who had been banished from Phœnicia; but a more common statement is that he was a native Milesian, of noble extraction.

-<sup>2</sup> After having been immersed in state affairs he applied himself to speculations in natural philosophy; though, as some people state, he left no writings behind him.
-For the book on Naval Astronomy, which is attributed to him is said in reality to be the work of Phocus the Samian.
+<sup>2</sup> After having been immersed in state affairs he applied himself to natural philosophy though he left no writings.

+The book on Naval Astronomy, which is attributed to him is really from Phocus the Samian.

 But Callimachus was aware that he was the discoverer of the Lesser Bear; for in his Iambics he speaks of him thus:

 And, he, ’tis said, did first compute the stars
 Which beam in Charles’s wain, and guide the bark
 Of the Phœnician sailor o’er the sea.

-According to others he wrote two books, and no more, about the solstice and the equinox; thinking that everything else was easily to be comprehended.
-According to other statements, he is said to have been the first who studied astronomy, and who foretold the eclipses and motions of the sun, as Eudemus relates in his history of the discoveries made in astronomy; on which account Xenophanes and Herodotus praise him greatly; and Heraclitus and Democritus confirm this statement.
+According to others, he wrote 2 books about the solstice and the equinox thinking that everything else was easily to be comprehended.

+He is said to have been the first who studied astronomy, and who foretold the eclipses and motions of the sun, as Eudemus relates.
+This is why Xenophanes and Herodotus praise him greatly.
+Heraclitus and Democritus confirm this statement.

-III.
-Some again (one of whom is Chœrilus the poet) say that he was the first person who affirmed that the souls of men were immortal; and he was the first person, too, who[15] discovered the path of the sun from one end of the ecliptic to the other: and who, as one account tells us, defined the magnitude of the sun as being seven hundred and twenty times as great as that of the moon.
-He was also the first person who called the last day of the month the thirtieth.
-And likewise the first to converse about natural philosophy, as some say.
+<sup>3</sup> Chœrilus the poet says that Thales was the first to:
+- affirm the immortality of the soul.
+- discover the path of the sun from one end of the ecliptic to the other
+- call the last day of the month the 30th.
+- discuss about natural philosophy.

+He defined the magnitude of the sun as being 720 times as great as that of the moon.

 But Aristotle and Hippias say that he attributed souls also to lifeless things, forming his conjecture from the nature of the magnet, and of amber.

-And Pamphile relates that he, having learnt geometry from the Egyptians, was the first person to describe a right-angled triangle in a circle, and that he sacrificed an ox in honour of his discovery.
+Pamphile relates that he learned geometry from the Egyptians.

+He was the first to describe a right-angled triangle in a circle, and that he sacrificed an ox in honour of his discovery.

 But others, among whom is Apollodorus the calculator, say that it was Pythagoras who made this discovery.

 It was Thales also who carried to their greatest point of advancement the discoveries which Callimachus in his iambics says were first made by Euphebus the Phrygian, such as those of the scalene angle, and of the triangle, and of other things which relate to investigations about lines.
 He seems also to have been a man of the greatest wisdom in political matters.
 For when Crœsus sent to the Milesians to invite them to an alliance, he prevented them from agreeing to it, which step of his, as Cyrus got the victory, proved the salvation of the city.
 But Clytus relates, as Heraclides assures us, that he was attached to a solitary and recluse life.

 IV.
 Some assert that he was married, and that he had a son named Cibissus; others, on the contrary, say that he never had a wife, but that he adopted the son of his sister; and that once being asked why he did not himself become a father, he answered, that it was because he was fond of children.
 They say, too, that when his mother exhorted him to marry, he said, “No, by Jove, it is not yet time.”
 And afterwards, when he was past his youth, and she was again pressing him earnestly, he said, “It is no longer time.”